thuhcsi/SECap/readme.md

 ```

 ## Pretrained Model
-You can download the pretrained model from [kuake pandownload](https://pan.quark.cn/s/1c3deee6cd68) or [google drive](https://drive.google.com/file/d/11q_ZXj0wXnLcw3nH-m8LyI_egMMDaMvR/view?usp=drive_link) and put it in the main folder.
+You need to download two fils to run the code.
+The first one is the "model.ckpt", which is the pretrained model of the SECaps.
+The second one is the "weights", which is the required weights of dependencies.

+If you download the "weights.7z", you need to unzip it.

-Also, you need to download the pretrained weights folder from [kuake pandownload](https://pan.quark.cn/s/53891d06c3db) or [google drive](https://drive.google.com/file/d/1wDmijmOhvpgCXdlwvJ_XWm4QsPzLJxFk/view?usp=drive_link) and put it in the main folder.
+Then you need to put the two files in the main folder(SECap).

 ---

+You can download the "model.ckpt" from [kuake pandownload](https://pan.quark.cn/s/1c3deee6cd68) or [google drive](https://drive.google.com/file/d/11q_ZXj0wXnLcw3nH-m8LyI_egMMDaMvR/view?usp=drive_link) and put it in the main folder.

+You can download the "weights" from [kuake pandownload](https://pan.quark.cn/s/53891d06c3db) or [google drive](https://drive.google.com/file/d/1wDmijmOhvpgCXdlwvJ_XWm4QsPzLJxFk/view?usp=drive_link) and put it in the main folder.

+---

 Meanwhile. we have provided the pretrained checkpoints in the huggingface model hub.
-You can download the pretrained checkpoints from [here](https://huggingface.co/yaoxunxu/SECaps) and put it in the main folder.
+You can also download from [here](https://huggingface.co/yaoxunxu/SECaps) and put it in the main folder.

 ---